mauke/HTML-Blitz/.github/README.md

 - The adjacent sibling combinator `S1 + S2` matches any element _S2_ that has
 an immediately preceding sibling element matching _S1_.

+**Limitation:** In the current implementation, the number of adjacent non-descendant combinators is limited by the number of bits that perl uses for integers.
+That is, you cannot use more than 32 (if your perl uses 32-bit integers) or 64 (if your perl uses 64-bit integers) simple selector sequences in a row if they are all joined using `>`, `~`, or `+`.
+(No limit is placed on the number of simple selectors in a sequence, nor on simple selector sequences joined using the descendant combinator (whitespace).)

 A simple selector sequence is a sequence of one or more simple selectors separated by nothing (not even whitespace).
 If a universal or type selector is present, it must come first in the sequence.
 A sequence matches any element